 If applicable, section 23(m) prohibits the deduction of any expenditure, loss or allowance other than the deductions specifically excluded from the prohibition under section 23(m)(i) - (iv).
-Deductions available to taxpayers are therefore limited under section 23(m) to the deductions listed in that section.
+Deductions available to taxpayers are therefore limited under section 23(m) to the deductions listed in that section.8

 As far as home office expenses are concerned, the taxpayer will only be able to claim rental, repairs and expenses incurred in connection with the part of the premises qualifying for a deduction under section 11(a) and (d) and not prohibited by section 23(b) (see below); and wear-and-tear allowances on non-permanent assets used for purposes of trade qualifying for an allowance under section 11(e).
-For example, if an employee, that does not normally derive remuneration mainly in the form of commission, purchased stationery specifically and exclusively for use in his trade of employment, it would meet the requirements of section 11(a) and not be denied under section 23(b), however section 23(m) would prohibit the deduction as it is not one of the deductions specifically listed as allowable in that section.
-The stationery expense is not "in connection with any dwelling house or domestic premises" (see 4.6.2(b)) and therefore the deduction is prohibited.
+For example, if an employee, who does not normally derive remuneration mainly in the form of